How to Socialize an Aggressive Dog: #1 Guide with Proven Tips and Tricks

 Social Aggression

 Some dogs act aggressively to assert their dominance.
 Dogs are pack animals, meaning they will often try to understand the hierarchy of their family early on.
-A dog that feels they are the boss might be aggressive towards family members and other dogs to prove their top spot in the pack.
+A dog that feels they are the boss might be using aggressive behaviors towards family members and other dogs to prove their top spot in the pack.

 Redirected Aggression